Important information! Reduced service and new rules due to Covid-19. Please check updated information on cabins and activities.

 The letter R at the end of a cabin overview means that DNT members are entitled to a discount.

 Most staffed lodges are open from late June until early September, but some have longer or shorter seasons.
+You can check opening dates at ut.no.
+The staffed lodges also put out the season bridges when they open.
+It can be hard to pass a river in june without the bridge.
 Many no-service cabins also close in some seasons.
 Seasons usually are stated in the cabin lists for each trekking area.
 The local trekking associations, as well as DNT online at www.turistforeningen.no, list seasons for all association as well as most private cabins.

 Locking - The DNT Cabin Key